Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

-(viewing both sides as stochastic processes indexed by test functions with $0$ integral). \end{enumerate} \end{maintheorem} As the \GFF is a distribution, \cref{thm:GFF-convergence} does not provide asymptotics of finite moments of the \SOS height function $h$.
+As the \GFF is a distribution, \cref{thm:GFF-convergence} does not provide asymptotics of finite moments of the \SOS height function $h$.
 However, building on its proof, one can derive those, as demonstrated next. \begin{maincoro} In the setting of \cref{thm:GFF-convergence}, there exists $c>0$ such that

 \end{maincoro} The new results readily yield a law of large numbers (LLN) for $h(x)$, having $\sqrt{\log|x|}$ fluctuations about its mean $\theta \cdot x$ (see the level lines in \cref{fig:level-lines} depicting the LLN).
 It is interesting to compare these results with the LLN for the shape of the Wulff crystal in 3\Dim Ising near the corner of a box at zero temperature ($\beta=\infty$), due to Cerf and Kenyon~\cite{CerfKenyon01}, where lozenge tilings naturally appear.
+See \cref{sec:open-prob} for more on this.

 The intuition behind the \GFF scaling limit of the centered height function is that, at large $\beta$, the SOS surface $h$ should behave like a randomly perturbed ``almost uniformly'' chosen ground state (which, we recall, is a lozenge tiling of the triangular lattice $\T$).
 As mentioned above, a seminal result of Kenyon~\cite{Kenyon00} established that the scaling limit of a uniform (domino) tiling is the \GFF, whence one would expect that the SOS surface $h$ should inherit the same scaling limit.